influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/expr.md

 **Note on inadvertant type casting**

-Beware that numerical values declared in the TICKScript may not be of a suitable type for the function or operation in which they will be used.
+Beware that numerical values declared in the TICKscript may not be of a suitable type for the function or operation in which they will be used.
 Numerical values that include a decimal will be interpreted as floats.
 Numerical values without a decimal will be interpreted as integers.
 When integers and floats are used within the same expression the integer values will be coerced into becoming type float.
-Failure to observe this rule can result in unexpected results.
+Failure to observe this rule can yield unexpected results.
 For example, when using a lambda expression to calculate percentages from fields of type integer, multiplication by 100 (an integer) will result in 0, while multiplication by 100.0 (a float) will result in a valid percentage value.
 Correctly written, such an operation should look like this: `eval(lambda "total_error_responses"/"total_responses" * 100.0)`

-To ensure that the type of a field value is correct, use the built-in type conversion functions.
+To ensure that the type of a field value is correct, use the built-in type conversion functions (see below).

-Builtin Functions
+Built-in Functions
 -----------------

 ### Type Conversion functions